ccossou/rtd-tutorial/docs/source/sub-package.rst

 read
 =======

+..important:
-IMPORTANT: When reading multiple files, the filenames *must* be ordered from oldest to newest file.
+    When reading multiple files, the filenames *must* be ordered from oldest to newest file.
 See :ref:`list_ordered_files`.

 MIRI_ramps
 -----------------------